• HOME

 Want to know something super cool?
 We used to live right down the street from Selina in an antique refurbished colonial home and would pass by all the time!

-Whether you are a solo traveler or a couple of nomads, the Selina Antigua hotel will deliver on its promise of good vibes and a comfy stay.
+Whether you are a solo traveler or a couple of nomads, Selina Antigua will deliver on its promise of good vibes and a comfy stay.
 Click here to claim your spot.

 4. Ojala